 One of the most important things that every business owner wants is to save time and resources.
 This is one of the benefits that they get to reap with automating app testing.

-Businesses that use automating testing can spend up to twenty percent less time on testing.
+Businesses that use automating testing services can spend up to twenty percent less time on testing.
 Not to mention, other related tasks over those that do not.

 However, what do you need to automate the process of testing your business application?
 Here is a guideline to help you start;